Financial Stability is key to improving quality of life

 Bank On Denton County

 Those in our community who are unbanked or underbanked are often forced to use alternative financial services such as check-cashing, high-interest lending, rent-to-own, or pawn shop services.
-To help our community, United Way of Denton County is establishing Bank On Denton County, an initiative that will collaborate with banks and credit unions to reduce the obstacles preventing some community members from using the basic financial instruments that preserve, rather than deplete, their hard-earned money.
+To help our community, United Way of Denton County runs Bank On Denton County, an initiative that collaborates with banks and credit unions to reduce the obstacles preventing some community members from using the basic financial instruments that preserve, rather than deplete, their hard-earned money.